k4u5h1k/SortViz/README.md

 # SortViz
-Sorting visualizer with python, matplotlib and flask.
+Sorting visualizer with matplotlib and flask.
 Hosted [here](http://kaushik.me/sortviz)

 # Usage
 - If `ffmpeg -version` does not give output in the terminal, get [ffmpeg](https://www.tecmint.com/install-ffmpeg-in-linux/).